NOC-OI/python-novice-esces/_episodes/03-matplotlib.md

 Here, we have put the average wave heights per month across all years in the array `ave_waveheight`, then asked `matplotlib.pyplot` to create and display a line graph of those values.
 The result is a smooth seasonal cycle, with a maximum in month 0 (January) and minimum in month 6 (July).
-But a good data scientist doesn't just consider the average of a dataset, so let's have a look at two other statistics:
+But a good data scientist doesn't just consider the average of a dataset, so let's have a look at the minimum and maximum too.
+It's good practice to add axes labels to our graphs, these can be done with the `xlabel` and `ylabel` functions in `matplolib.pyplot`.

 ~~~
+matplotlib.pyplot.ylabel("Max Wave Height (metres)")
+matplotlib.pyplot.xlabel("Month")
 max_plot = matplotlib.pyplot.plot(numpy.max(data, axis=0))
 matplotlib.pyplot.show()
 ~~~